Today, I celebrated 9 months without any seizures.

 Ick.
 I'm not your angel, sweetie.
 I misbehave, I get downright cranky.
 I can do a marvelous impression of a rabid tiger with an ear infection.

 3) You don't get to be impolite.
 Please, thank you's.
 It's ok - there are off days.
 Don't let people treat you like crap for them.
+This is where it's fine to say, "dude.
+You're behaving like a dick."

 And finally: